 Isometric exercises: Good for strength training?

-Isometric exercises may be helpful to someone who has been injured or has a condition such as arthritis, which could make movement painful.
-For instance, if you injure your rotator cuff, your doctor or physical therapist might initially recommend isometric exercises involving the group of muscles that helps stabilize the shoulder to maintain shoulder strength during recovery.
+Isometric exercises may be helpful to someone who has an injury, which could make movement painful.
+For instance, if you injure the rotator cuff, a health care provider or physical therapist might recommend doing isometric exercises.
+For example, they may suggest exercises that involve the group of muscles that helps stabilize the shoulder.
+This can help maintain shoulder strength during recovery.

 Isometric training may also be helpful to someone who has arthritis.
 Arthritis could be aggravated by using muscles to move a joint through the full range of motion.
 As people with arthritis perform isometric exercises and improve their strength, they may progress to other types of strength training.
 Strength training may help reduce pain and improve physical function.

 Studies have shown that isometric exercises may also help lower and control your blood pressure.
 Physical activity and dynamic resistance training can help lower blood pressure, too.
 But if you have high blood pressure, exercise at a lower level of intensity.
 Exercising at a higher level of intensity can cause a dramatic increase in your blood pressure during the activity.

 Check with your health care provider before beginning isometric exercises if you have high blood pressure or any heart problems.
 Avoid holding your breath and straining during any weight training exercise.
 This may cause a dangerous increase in blood pressure.